×

 Application Process

-Faculty may submit applications through the link below.
+Faculty should submit applications through the link below.
 To apply, applicants will need to:

 • Complete the brief, online application form (name, email, faculty rank and start-date)

-• Confer with the head of their unit to establish that any course or curriculum revisions that are being proposed will be part of the unit’s course schedule within the year following the leaves.
+• Confer with the head of their unit to establish that any course or curriculum revisions that are being proposed will be part of the unit’s course schedule within the year following the teaching release.

 • Upload a 1-2 page description their plan for the teaching leave that addresses each of the following topics: